Notary public: England and Wales

 After the passage of the Ecclesiastical Licences Act 1533, which was a direct result of the Reformation in England, all notary appointments were issued directly through the Court of Faculties.
 The Court of Faculties is attached to the office of the Archbishop of Canterbury.

 In England and Wales there are two main classes of notaries: general notaries and scrivener notaries.
 Their functions are almost identical.
 All notaries, like solicitors, barristers, legal executives, costs lawyers and licensed conveyancers, are also commissioners for oaths.
 They also acquire the same powers as solicitors and other law practitioners, with the exception of the right to represent others before the courts (unless also members of the bar or admitted as a solicitor) once they are commissioned notaries.
 In practice almost all English notaries, and all Scottish ones, are also solicitors, and usually practise as solicitors.

-Commissioners of oaths are able to undertake the bulk of routine domestic attestation work within the UK.
+Commissioners of oaths are able to undertake the bulk of routine domestic attestation work in England and Wales.
 Many documents, including signatures for normal property transactions, do not need professional attestation of signature at all, a lay witness being sufficient.

 In practice the need for notaries in purely English legal matters is very small; for example they are not involved in normal property transactions.
 Since a great many solicitors also perform the function of commissioners for oaths and can witness routine declarations etc. (all are qualified to do so, but not all offer the service), most work performed by notaries relates to international matters in some way.
 They witness or authenticate documents to be used abroad.
 Many English notaries have strong foreign language skills and often a foreign legal qualification.
 The work of notaries and solicitors in England is separate although most notaries are solicitors.
-The Notaries Society gives the number of notaries in England and Wales as "about 1,000," all but seventy of whom are also solicitors.
+The Notaries Society gives the number of notaries in England and Wales as "about 1,000", all but seventy of whom are also solicitors.